 Scenario 5 – Two towers of varying heights, one at 200ft (Rowes Wharf height) and the other at 400ft (approximating Harbor Towers).
 There would be a new street between the narrow buildings to connect the water to the Greenway.
 The larger tower would be on the Aquarium side with the smaller tower closer to Harbor Towers.

-Scenario 6 – Most intense option is to build two 400ft towers with a gap between them connecting the water to Greenway.
+Scenario 6 – The most intense option is to build two 400 ft towers with a gap between them connecting the water to Greenway.
 This is the most similar to the Chiofaro proposal, but well below that project’s proposed height of 700 ft.

 The BRA indicated it was not ready to recommend a scenario at this point, but is looking for a new development to match the surrounding structures and connect the Greenway to the water.